 The outcome may be good as long as you can stop being exposed to the irritant.
 Chronic disability from industrial bronchitis is rare.

-Continued exposure to irritating gases, fumes, or other substances could lead to permanent lung damage.
+Continued exposure to irritating gases, fumes, or other substances can lead to permanent lung damage.

 Calling your health care provider